 Directions: Interstate 84 Westbound or Eastbound - Drive to exit 87, the Highway 197 exit.
 Travel North and cross the bridge into Washington.
 Follow Highway 197 for 3.4 miles to State Route 14 (SR14).
-At SR14, turn right (East) and follow for 1.5 miles to the entrance to the park.
+At SR14, turn right (East) and follow for 1.5 miles to the entrance to Columbia Hills State Park.
 State Route 14 Westbound or Eastbound - Follow State Highway 14 (SR14) to (roughly) milepost 85.
-The entrance to the park is on the South side of SR14.
+The entrance to Columbia Hills State Park is on the South side of SR14.

 Fishing: Horsethief Lake is usually open for fishing the last Saturday in April through October 31.
 Fishermen should consult regulations to be sure of the dates.
 The Columbia River offers world class fishing for Salmon, Steelhead, Sturgeon, Walleye and bass.

 Astronomy Opportunities: Excellent due to the lack of light pollution and clear skies.
 The exact location for computerized telescopes is 45.64511° North, 121.110776° West.

 Nearby Golfing: Hood River:Hood River Golf & Country Club Hood River Golf & Country Club (one of the author's favorites) Indian Creek Golf Course Indian Creek Golf Course

 Columbia Hills/Horsethief Lake State Park